-Some of the options considered for the DP lie outside of the Severn Trent Water supply area.
+Some of the options considered for the DP lie outside the STW supply area.
 Consequently, the spatial scope of the SEA is larger than the company's water supply area to cover potential locations for drought management measures considered through the drought planning process.
 The geographical area under consideration for the SEA is shown in Figure 1.2.

-1.3.4 Habitat Regulations Assessment (HRA) Screening
+1.3.4 Habitat Regulations Assessment (HRA)

-HRA screening was carried out to inform the development of the DP, providing an understanding of the impact of potential drought management measures on designated European Sites and any associated compensatory habitat.
+HRA Stage 1 Screening was carried out to inform the development of the DP, providing an understanding of the impact of potential drought management measures on designated European sites and any associated functionally linked habitat and compensatory habitat.
+Where necessary, Stage 2 Appropriate Assessments were completed to determine whether a drought measure could lead to adverse effects on site integrity.
 Findings from the HRA were used in carrying out the SEA.